 - Formal communication is more reliable than Informal communication.

-- Formal communication is designed by the organisation.
+- Formal communication is designed by the organization.
 Informal communication starts itself due to the urge of ‘human to talk’.